Barzal scores in shootout, Islanders beat Flyers 3-2

 UNIONDALE, N.Y.
 (AP) — Mathew Barzal scored in the shootout and the New York Islanders beat the Philadelphia Flyers 3-2 on Saturday night, extending their dominant play at home.

-Barzal scored in the fourth round of the shootout after Islanders goaltender Ilya Sorokin denied Flyers captain Claude Giroux’s chance to win the game.
+Barzal scored in the fourth round of the shootout after Islanders rookie goaltender Ilya Sorokin denied Flyers captain Claude Giroux’s chance to win the game.
 After Barzal scored, Sorokin then stopped Jakub Voracek to seal the win.

-Anthony Beauvillier scored twice to give the Islanders a 2-0 lead entering the third period.

-Giroux answered with a pair of goals to tie the score.
-Flyers netminder Carter Hart made 22 saves.
+Anthony Beauvillier scored twice to give the Islanders a 2-0 lead entering the third period before Giroux answered with a pair of goals to tie the score.

+“I thought he was really good when they tied it 2-2,” Islanders coach Barry Trotz said.
+“In the shootout he was outstanding.”

 The Islanders continued their strong play at Nassau Coliseum, where they are 15-1-2 this season.
-They also kept pace with the Washington Capitals in the race for first place in the East Division with 52 points.
+They are the only team in the league with one regulation loss at home and the Islanders also kept pace with the Washington Capitals in the race for first place in the East Division with 52 points.

+“I like the fact that we kept it grounded and knew we’d be in a good fight tonight,” Trotz added. ”Give them credit, they did a really good job.
+It was a hard game for both teams.”

 Beauvillier opened the scoring beating Hart on the power play at 12:01 of the first.
 Matt Martin and Jordan Eberle assisted.